 Or maybe during a live event, like a conference or even a press event, making sure that maybe someone out there will require a sign language interpreter.

 Most of the time when I talk about these type of content, it tends to be for those general ones, maybe for something that you’re interested in, your hobby, your business, these things.
 It’s not always something that I talk about that I specifically aim at the life and death situation.
 That means that it’s even more important for us to be kept informed of the news and be able to follow the information.

 But the thing is, we’re only able to do that if the content are accessible.
-And by we, I’m talking about those who are d/Deaf and hard of hearing.
+And by we, I’m talking about those who are deaf.
 Because if those major emergencies, major stories, if they’re so important that everyone needs to be informed, well, it’s not possible for everyone to be informed if they’re not accessible for a group of people.

 There are certain information that are critical for us.
 Certain things that we need to be kept informed of and it’s why it’s so important that those information are accessible.
 And I’m talking about those situation where maybe it’s a national emergency, a global emergency.

 Maybe something about a travel information that you need to know about.
 Maybe it’s some kind of health warning that you need to know about.
 Of course the content needs to be accessible.

 On the other hand, when it’s content, maybe it’s more of a hobby style.
 Maybe it’s something like a home workout video, cooking video, or maybe it’s something like educational, like online courses or university lecturers.

 Maybe they are going to be not as important as those big emergencies, but they’re still important for some people, and it’s still important for those kind of content to be accessible.